Pregnancy abdominal pain

 Constipation is a common complaint among pregnant women.
 Fluctuating hormones, diet that’s short on fluids or fiber, lack of exercise, iron pills, or general anxiety can all lead to constipation.
 Constipation may cause severe pain.
 It’s often described as cramping or sharp and stabbing pain.

 Try increasing the amount of fiber in your diet.
 Increasing fluids may also help.
 Pregnant women should drink at least 8 to 10 glasses of water each day.
 Talk to your doctor before taking a stool softener.
 Some stool softeners aren’t recommended during pregnancy.

 These “practice” or “false” contractions occur when the uterine muscles contract for up to two minutes.
 The contractions aren’t labor and are irregular and unpredictable.
 They may cause pain and uncomfortable pressure, but they’re a normal part of pregnancy.

 Braxton-Hicks contractions often occur in the third trimester of pregnancy.
 Unlike labor contractions, these contractions don’t get progressively more painful or more frequent over time.

-It’s unclear what causes HELLP, but some women develop the condition before receiving a preeclampsia diagnosis.
+It’s unclear what causes HELLP, but some women develop the condition after receiving a preeclampsia diagnosis.
 According to the Preeclampsia Foundation, of the 5 to 8 percent of women in the United States who develop preeclampsia, it’s estimated that 15 percent will develop HELLP.

 Right upper-quadrant abdominal pain is a symptom of HELLP.
 Other symptoms include: